josebrito/rows-raycast-extension/README.md

 - Modify rows of values and formulas in a table range for a given spreadsheet.

+### Create Spreadsheet Table

+- Create a new table in a spreadsheet.

+### Create Spreadsheet Page

+- Create a new page in a spreadsheet.

 ### Create Spreadsheet

 - Create a new spreadsheet in the workspace (Enterprise-only).